 A 1945 exhibition at the Pierre Matisse Gallery may have been what gave fresh impetus to the development of Jackson Pollokc's distinctively linear allover format later.
 This show, which had an important impact on the American

-these works were called Constellations by Joan Miro, invoking a stellar metaphor.
+these works were called Constellations, invoking a stellar metaphor.
 Pollock had cited that Miro as an artist he admired most, other than

 Picasso.
 Some art critics flately declared Miro to be a direct precursor of the type of works Pollock was doing later.